schuderer/mllaunchpad/docs/config.rst

 The RAML is the contract between you and you service API's clients.
 How to write a valid RAML is beyond the scope of this documentation.
-But to help you starting out, there are various `examples <https://github.com/schuderer/mllaunchpad/tree/master/examples>`_, and you can generate a basic :ref:`queryparams`-based RAML using :ref:`mllaunchpad --generate-raml <cli>`.
+But to help you starting out, there are various `examples <https://github.com/schuderer/mllaunchpad/tree/master/examples>`_, and you can generate a basic :ref:`queryparams`-based RAML using :ref:`mllaunchpad generate-raml <cli>`.

 ML Launchpad understands a subset of RAML in order to automatically create APIs for the (currently) three most common use cases (please note that they support GET as well as POST):